JKHeadley/ServiceBuilder/README.md

 This package is meant to be used as an extension to an Entity Framework code first model.
 The ServiceBuilder package will build a service based on your model that will contain CRUD methods for all the model entities.
 The service follows good design practices such as Inversion of Control (through Castle Windsor), a generic repository to abstract database interactions, helper methods to reduce the service size and abstract business logic, and DTOs to allow easy control over transferred data.
+It also uses the decorator pattern to added a logging layer that automatically logs all CRUD events.

 #REQUIREMENTS: